hdarjus/exams.mylearn/README.md

 This way the shortname will be unique every time and you will have more feedback on where the generation process is.

+### Special Characters on Windows

+The .Rmd file is assumed to have UTF-8 encoding.
+That is important in case the .Rmd file contains special (e.g. German) characters.

+In RStudio, one can choose the encoding for file reading under *File* \> *Reopen with Encoding*, and for file writing under *File* \> *Save with Encoding*.
+It is recommended to do both with UTF-8.

 ## Uploading to MyLearn

 In the course find *Administrate*, then under *“Old” learning materials*